Exporting rudof as an MCP server

 Claude Desktop’s Configuration

-Using stdin transport (default)
+Using stdio transport (default)

 In Claude Desktop's configuration file, add the following entry under your MCP servers section: